minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   and case-sensitivtity, merge with fuzzyjoin to include all reps with max. distance of 4 (i.e. Micheal and Mike) in the names, perfect match in state, district, etc. -> insert code block?

+- had I used GOVTRACK ID, i would have had an easier time with the merge of IDs, but the rollcall votes are not relevant, since not env. relevant, not all amendments to bills are environmentally related, esp. for bills such as these, where many insititutions are mentioned. and since environmental votes are the main part of the study, this was most important.
+- used clean strings to remove special characters and case-sensitivtity, merge with fuzzyjoin to include all reps with max. distance of 4 (i.e. Micheal and Mike) in the names, perfect match in state, district, etc.
+- changes in members halfway, i.e. shows up in representative list, but not in rollcall, or in contributions, etc.
+- (changes in congress from house to senate, github df then shows as only assen, not rep history)

 === Final Dataframe for Analysis
 - only R, D, no Liberatrians, Independents